 The State, admitted as the forty-seventh state on January 6, 1912, is the fifth largest state, containing approximately 121,593 square miles.
-The estimated 2013 population of the State is 2,085,287.
+The estimated 2014 population of the State is 2,085,572 according to the United States Census Bureau.
 The State has a semiarid subtropical climate with light precipitation.
 Its climate is characterized by sunshine and bright skies in both winter and summer.
 Every part of the State receives no less than 70 percent sunshine year-round.
 Humidity ranges from 30 to 60 percent.
 Thunderstorms in July and August bring most of the moisture.
 December to March snowfalls vary from 2 inches (lower Rio Grande Valley) to 300 inches (north central mountains).